OpenTTD/OpenTTD/README.md

 Add-on content can also be installed manually, but that's more complicated; the [OpenTTD wiki](https://wiki.openttd.org/) may offer help with that, or the [OpenTTD directory structure guide](./docs/directory_structure.md).

+### 1.5.1) Social Integration

+OpenTTD has the ability to load plugins to integrate with Social Platforms like Steam, Discord, etc.

+To enable such integration, the plugin for the specific platform has to be downloaded and stored in the `social_integration` folder.

+See [OpenTTD's website](https://www.openttd.org), under Downloads, for what plugins are available.

 ### 1.6) OpenTTD directories

 OpenTTD uses its own directory structure to store game data, add-on content etc.